K8s primer - Part I

 Serving on http://localhost:7070 (ID: 3888774625775762015)

-The image we just built is stored in our personal machine, but K8s doesn’t know how to retrieve the image from our file system.
+The image we just built is stored on our personal machine, but K8s doesn’t know how to retrieve the image from our file system.
 The standard approach is to make our container image available via a container registry.
-I’ll use Docker Hub to publish (for free) my Go app image:
+I’ll use Docker Hub to publish (for free) the Go app image:

 $ docker login -u YOUR-HANDLE